 Terms and Conditions

-By clicking the SUBMIT button, I agree to the Terms and Conditions outlined below.
-In consideration of my membership in SFYGAA, and my participation in SFYGAA CYC sanctioned events, I agree to the following:
+By clicking the SUBMIT button on the registration form, I agree to the Terms and Conditions outlined below.
+In consideration of my membership in San Francisco Youth Gaelic Athletic Association (“SFYGAA,” or the “Club”), and my participation in SFYGAA Continental Youth Championship (“CYC”) sanctioned events, I agree to the following:

 1. READINESS TO COMPETE: I will only participate in those events and competitions for which I believe I am physically and psychologically prepared to compete.